 Historians don't know much of the city itself due to political strife during the era of early recorded history.
 The citizens of Neapolis sided with Carthage during the Third Punic War.
 Thus, when Rome took control at the end of the war, little was done to document the lives of the perceived traitors.
-What we did know of the city came from the records of Roman soldier Ammein Marcellin, and even then, his records detailed the tsunami rather than pre-devastation details.
+What we do know of the city came from the records of Roman soldier Ammein Marcellin, and even then, his records detailed the tsunami rather than pre-devastation details.

+Unlike other modern cooking techniques, garum was consumed by all social classes.
+However, the best of the sauces were bought for extremely high prices.
 And the popularity of garum is what would've given Neapolis a surprising level of popularity, despite the city's betrayal of Rome.

 You can watch a video of the team exploring the underwater ruins below.